Mc-Beton/9_2/README.md

 ```
 Later type in how much would You like to buy of the choosen currency and the click "**Calculate**"
 Here we go.
 How much Polish LN's you need to pay to get that much amount of money, of your desired currency.
-Here You can "fake send" a message to me.

 ## But why?